Jo-anne: You travel a great deal. Where do you live now?

 Koi: Thank you—I am humbled and very much appreciate the kind words!
-There are infinite enigmas in science that are waiting to be deciphered, so I just think of myself as a little student in this massive universe, perpetually wide-eyed and curious, as there is always something new to learn or a skill to cultivate.
+Infinite enigmas in science waiting to be deciphered, so I just think of myself as a little student in this massive universe, perpetually wide-eyed and curious, as there is always something new to learn or a skill to cultivate.

-On first impression, art, writing, photography, medicine, and science may appear to be completely unrelated fields that do not intermingle.
-However, these realms can be colourful threads that weave together to form a vivid web.
+On the first impression, photography, writing, and science may appear to be completely unrelated fields that do not intermingle.
+However, these realms are colourful threads that weave together into a vivid web.

-At the lab, I work with imaging technology to photograph immunohistochemistry slides containing various tissues that I prepared, stained, and mounted.
+At the lab, I operate microscope imaging technology to chronicle hundreds of immunohistochemistry slides containing various tissues that I prepared, stained, and mounted.
 Under the microscope, cells can be seen fluorescing in beautiful hues of red, brown, green, and blue, depending on the specific reagent exposures and chemical reactions at the genetic or molecular level.
 These experiments are executed in order to investigate behaviours, relationships, and peculiarities between different types of cells.
 Currently, I study cancer with the aim to establish cancer genetic profiles, discover tumour markers for early detection analysis, and develop chemo-preventive or therapeutic treatments that target tumour-specific pathways, with the main goal: to ameliorate cancer.